How To Find Value Bets

 What you want to come up with is what we refer to as 'the uncomfortable compromise'.
 You're not setting the odds you would like to see the bookmakers offer, you are setting odds that you would not feel comfortable betting on yourself.
 So if for example you are betting on the Asian Handicap market for the match between West Brom and Manchester City, you want to come up with a handicap that if the bookmakers themselves set as the handicap for the match, you would not feel comfortable betting on either side of that handicap, whether it be Manchester City -1 goal or West Brom +1 goal, or whatever you feel a fair handicap for that match should be.
 In this task, you are essentially playing the role of the bookmaker.

 We can't emphasise how helpful this task can be to a punter who just starting out in sports betting.
 Setting your own odds gets you thinking in terms of probabilities and by checking the results of your own odds, it allows you to pit your betting wits against the experienced bookmakers.
 It takes time to do.
 Yes.
-It also takes effort.
 Think of it like going to the betting gym.
 There are days you may not want to do it, but in the long run, your betting fitness will only improve.
-Doing this religiously each week of the season for the sport or league you plan to specialise in can quickly sharpen your sense for finding betting value.

 Like developing any kind of skill or talent, developing your ability to find value bets takes time.
 The development of an intuitive sense for betting value and 'gut feel' for the betting markets will often provide the basis for any success going forward, even if you plan a more abstract approach such as the development of a betting model.
 Knowledge is power and the greatest knowledge comes through experience.
 And experience worth anything is experience well earned.